lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Jean Ribbon, DOB July 9, 1956 -- # 455 / FA815112
 - Samantha Hayes, DOB Jan 12, 1954, ID page is marked with red X -- # 455 / FA815544
 - Grey Daniels, DOB May 1, 1956, ID page is marked "compromised" in red -- # 455 / FA815232

+### Observatory

+For a given star count, the constellations seen are deterministic.
+I'm not gonna try to optimize that shit though.